 We play badminton every Sunday from 3pm to 6pm at Kensington Leisure Centre, Silchester Road, London, W10 6EX.
 We look forward to see you.

 As a visitor the cost is £8 per session, which you pay cashless by card at the registration desk in the badminton hall.
+One can play as a visitor up to 3 times per year, after that one needs to become a member of LYC (which is better value per session than continuing to play as a visitor and Badminton England (to ensure insurance cover, etc.).

 We use a grading system at LYC to try to make sure that everyone plays most of their games with other players at a similar level of experience.
 Roughly, the grades are: